 What actually happened?
 David’s family was forced to pay all the bills out of pocket, which put them over US$80,000 in debt.
 In addition to this they set up a GoFundMe account that thankfully raised money to repatriate him.

-The whole process was messy, expensive and extremely stressful for his family.
+Still, the whole process was messy, expensive and extremely stressful for his family.

 9 Reasons to Purchase Travel Insurance for China

 Here are nine simple reasons why I recommend everybody who is traveling to China to purchase travel insurance:

 - Medical evacuation is super expensive out of pocket.

 - So are higher-quality, international doctors and clinics in China.

 - Baggage gets lost or stolen…always at the wrong time.

 - What if your trip gets cancelled or cut short?
 Travel insurance covers that.

 - Insurance gives peace of mind for you and your family.